The Ultimate Bucket List Italy Road Trip

 Head south, setting your sat nav for the Val d’Orcia, and enjoy one of Europe’s best driving routes and Italy’s most scenic drive.

 This journey will take you past small villages, vineyards, and olive groves, and you’ll pass row upon row of majestic cypress trees lining the roads and on the skyline.
-This is Tuscan countryside at its very best.
+This is iconic Tuscany and possibly the best road in Italy!

 If you pick up the SP146 between San Quirico d’Orcia and Montepulciano, you might even spot the famous house from the film Gladiator, some of which was shot in Tuscany.